Integrated Resource Planning (IRP)

 RPS Cost Containment

 Senate Bill (SB) 1078 (Statues of 2002, Chapter 516, Sher) and SB 107 (Statues of 2006, Chapter 464) established the supplemental energy payments (SEPs) program to contain the total costs of the RPS program.
-SB 2 (1X) (Statues of 2011, Chapter 1), modified the statutes such that the Commission was to "establish a limitation for each electrical corporation on the procurement expenditures for all eligible renewable energy resources used to comply with the renewables portfolio standard."
+SB 2 (1X) (Statues of 2011, Chapter 1), modified the statutes such that the CPUC was to "establish a limitation for each electrical corporation on the procurement expenditures for all eligible renewable energy resources used to comply with the renewables portfolio standard."
 More recently, SB 350 (Statutes of 2015, Chapter 547) revised Section 399.15(c) such that the cost limitation "be set at a level that prevents disproportionate rate impacts."

 For additional information on Cost Containment, please click here.